clairemoorecantwell/learnLexicalConstraints/readme.md

 **violations:** list of violations

-**surfaceForm:** for use in hidden structure situations, this is the surface form that corresponds to the actual candidate.
+**surfaceForm:** for use in (future!) hidden structure situations, this is the surface form that corresponds to the actual candidate.
 For example, a stress candidate might be (10)0, and its surface form 100.
 The surface form for (1)00, which has a different violation profile, would also be 100.

 **observedProb:** Value ranging from 0-1 indicating the observed probability of that candidate.
 If this candidate is the sole observed output for its UR, this value should be 1.
 If the candidate is never observed, this should be 0.
 Except in hidden structure situations, these values for any given UR ought to sum to one.
 Also, this is the value that whatever learning process will try to match.